 Credits are payments toward your charges, such as any anticipated financial aid you’ll get for the term or semester.
 Check that all financial aid that should be applied to your bill is included.
 Examples include federal grants, loans, institutional grants or scholarships, and outside scholarships.
 You should also ensure that any payments you’ve already made toward your bill, such as the tuition deposit, are reflected.
 If you received a federal work-study award, you won’t typically find this on your bill or student account.
-Federal work-study is given to you as a paycheck.
+Federal work-study is earned from working and paid via a paycheck.

 College-provided health insurance

 In some states and at certain colleges, students are automatically charged for an institutional health insurance policy.
 Usually, students who already have comparable health insurance coverage can remove this charge from their bill by signing a waiver.
 Contact the college to find out how to waive student health insurance charges.

 What if some financial aid is missing from my bill?

 Contact the financial aid office if some of your expected financial aid isn’t on your bill.
 This may be an error, or you may need to take some final steps to receive all of your aid.
 Some schools require students to accept their financial aid by going through a simple process on their student portal.

 If the Federal Direct student loans you were expecting aren’t shown as a credit on your bill, it might be because you still need to sign your Master Promissory Note (sometimes called MPN) and complete Entrance Loan Counseling .
 You’ll need your FSA ID username and password to complete these steps on studentaid.gov.
 If you need additional guidance, reach out to the financial aid office at your college.